Rural Community Health

 It is the responsibility of the applicant to make sure that their application is complete.
-Please contact Heather Johnson at email@example.com for an application.
-You will be required to complete an application, oath of residency form, personal statement and submit all transcripts (with the exception of transcripts from Texas Tech University and Texas Tech University Health Sciences Center).
+Please contact the Office of Admissions at email@example.com for an application.
+You will be required to complete an application, oath of residency form, personal statement and submit all transcripts (with the exception of transcripts from Texas Tech University Health Sciences Center).

 - Ensure that all required application documents are received by the deadline.
 It is the responsibility of the applicant, not that of TTUHSC, to make sure that your application is complete and submitted.
 We will not contact you for missing items.
 Only applications that are complete by the deadline will be reviewed.

 - Once you have submitted your application, official transcripts must be submitted by ALL colleges or universities attended.
 You may only request official transcripts – you may not submit an official transcript yourself.

 - Transcripts may be mailed by the college or university to this address:

 Office of Admissions